The Waking (1019 Words)

 “I don’t know—I don’t know that I can bear it.”

 “You can bear it,” he said, gripping Eddie’s shoulders.
 “You were made to bear it.”

 “I was made for this?
 For—pain?”

 “You were made to live.”
 Wurther looked earnestly into his face.
 “Pain is a part of living.
 The pain of loss, of separation, death.
 But you know as well as I, that is not the end.
 You are young, to suffer this, and it is hard.
 But your love was pure.
 It was true.
 If this world is agony, think what strange joys are yours; think what awaits you.
-I sometimes wonder if those who do not endure the cruelest pains in this life, are not afforded a rare and unimaginable beauty in the next that could never have been realized, here.
+Those who endure the cruelest pains in this life are surely afforded a rare and unimaginable beauty in the next that could never have been realized here.
+Your love has not passed.
+It is a living thing, love.
 I do not know if that comforts you.”